robin-raymond/zax.io/strong-weak.md

 ### `strong` and `weak` overhead and control blocks

-A `strong` and `weak` pointers only contain a pointer to an instance of a type.
-When a type is allocated for storage in a `strong` pointer, a control block is reserved as part of the allocation of the type.
-The control block's memory location is determined by using pointer math on the pointed to instance since the control block typically precedes the type's memory.
+A `strong` and `weak` pointers contain a pointer to an instance of a type and a pointer to the control block.
+When a type is allocated for storage in a `strong` pointer, a control block is typically reserved as part of the allocation of the type.

+Since `weak` pointers also need control blocks, `weak` pointers can keep the memory for a control block alive and possibly the `type` too if the control block and `type` are allocated within the same memory space.
+To clean up allocated memory, reset any `weak` pointers to point to nothing after all `strong` pointers are gone.

 An example `strong` / `weak` pointer content and control block: